 Recommendation ITU-T L.1101 provides reference characterization procedures for efficient recycling of rare metals by using XRF and ICP-MS measurement methods.
 Recommendation ITU-T L.1005 considers the creation of specific test suites to assess certain functional aspects of the: energy efficiency, interworking, safety and electromagnetic compatibility (EMC) of the universal charger solution (UCS).
 Such testing is required to guarantee a minimum quality level of the UCS in conformance with the target basic configuration of the UCS and charger described in Recommendation ITU-T L.1000.
 Recommendation ITU-T L.1010 defines a minimum set of parameters necessary to identify green battery solutions that should be considered by developers/manufacturers to reduce the future environmental impact of battery use.

 The work conducted within Q13/5 also included Supplements to establish a framework of common understanding on e-waste management, involving pertinent stakeholders and building a platform to exchange best practices between the different countries.
-These Supplements include ITU-T L.Suppl.4 “Guidelines for developing a sustainable e-waste management system”, ITU-T L.Suppl.5 “Life-cycle management of ICT goods”, ITU-T L.Suppl.20 “Green public ICT procurement”, and ITU-T L.Suppl.21 “Implementation guidance for ICT SME supply chains due diligence for conflict minerals”.
+These Supplements include ITU-T L.Suppl.4 “Guidelines for developing a sustainable e-waste management system”, ITU-T L.Suppl.5 “Life-cycle management of ICT goods”, ITU-T L.Suppl.20 “Green public ICT procurement”, ITU-T L.Suppl.21 “Implementation guidance for ICT SME supply chains due diligence for conflict minerals”, L.Suppl.27: Supplement on success stories on e-waste management and L.Suppl.28: Circular Economy in Information and Communication Technology; Definition of approaches, concepts and metrics.

-Draft Recommendation ITU-T L.1002 “External universal power adapter solutions for portable information and communication technology devices” was consented.
-Draft Recommendation ITU-T L.1002 defines requirements, and provides guidelines on environmental aspects, of universal power adapter solutions (UPA) designed for use with portable information and communication technology ICT devices.
+Recommendation ITU-T L.1002 “External universal power adapter solutions for portable information and communication technology devices” was approved on 14 October 2016.
+Recommendation ITU-T L.1002 defines requirements, and provides guidelines on environmental aspects, of universal power adapter solutions (UPA) designed for use with portable information and communication technology ICT devices.
 Recommendation ITU-T L.1102 was approved and describes printed label methods to provide information on rare metals contained in information and communication technology (ICT) goods, and includes requirements specified in Recommendations ITU-T L.1100 and ITU-T L.1101 on the disclosure of rare metals information to consumers and recyclers.

+Draft Recommendation ITU-T L.1006 (ex L.test suites stationary) “Test suites for assessment of the External universal power adapter solutions for stationary information and communication technology devices” was consented in October 2016.
+This Draft Recommendation defines test methods for UPA to demonstrate the compliance with ITU-T Recommendation L.1001.

+Draft Recommendation ITU-T L.1007 (ex L.test suites portable) “Test suites for assessment of the External universal power adapter solutions for portable information and communication technology devices” was consented in October 2016.
+It defines test methods for UPA to demonstrate the compliance with ITU-T Recommendation L.1002.

 The concept of circular economy in the ICT sector is also under study within Q13/5.